 with

-and for some constants and to be determined.
+and to be determined.
 We obtian the solution to the Riccati ODE by back substituting

 By the terminal condition , it follows that